robsann/robsann/README.md

 # Cyber Security Fundamentals

-I'm developing materials covering IT fundamentals like system administration and networking, as well as cyber security fundamentals.
-To start, I created visual maps to outline the content of certification exams including CompTIA A+, CompTIA Linux+, CompTIA Network+, CompTIA Security+, and CompTIA CySA+ to start with.
+I'm developing educational materials covering IT fundamentals like system and network administration, as well as cyber security fundamentals.
+I started by creating visual maps to outline the content of various certification exams, including CompTIA A+, CompTIA Linux+, CompTIA Network+, CompTIA Security+, and CompTIA CySA+.
 You can access these maps in PDF format on Dropbox by clicking on the images.

 ## System Administration